githubgoucho/githubgoucho/README.md

 ### Hi there 👋

-- 🔭 I’m looking to collaborate on IoT developement
+- 🔭 looking to collaborate on IoT developement
 - 👯 currently working on embedded systems
 - 📫 to contact use the feedback button top-right
 ```